What is a Professional Counselor Associate (PCA)?

 Why are your fees lower than some other counselors?

 It is common for Professional Counselor Associates to charge lower rates than their fully licensed counterparts.
 It is also common for some clinicians in private practice to charge reduced rates when taking private pay (not billing insurance).
 Many licensed counselors charge a higher rate and bill insurance, but only a portion of their fee is paid by insurance companies.
+Lastly, making my services affordable to as many people as possible is a fundamental value that drives my business practice.

 What is your cancellation policy?